What Are Renewable Fuels

 Renewable fuels are produced from plants or animal by-products such as vegetable oils, used cooking oils, and animal fats.
 These sources are considered renewable because the raw materials they are derived from can quickly be regrown, absorbing CO2 from the atmosphere as they do.
 Other potential feeds for renewable fuels are biomass and recycled plastic.

 Renewable jet fuel, referred to as Sustainable Aviation Fuel or SAF, is also a drop in replacement for fossil derived jet fuel.
-SAF reduces the carbon footprint of the airline industry by lowering GHG emissions by 60-80%.
-It also meets or exceeds all of the current jet fuel specifications and requires no changes to jet engines already in use today.
+SAF reduces the carbon footprint of the airline industry, lowering GHG emissions from jet aircraft by 60-80%.
+It also meets or exceeds all of the current jet fuel specifications and requires no changes to the jet engines already in use today.

 There are numerous technologies for producing renewable fuels including the HydroFlex™ Process from Topsoe and UOP’s Ecofining™ process.
 Regardless of the technology chosen, each starts with pre-treatment of the feed by washing, bleaching, and filtration to remove contaminants such as phosphorous, metals, chlorides, and nitrogen.
 If not removed, these contaminants will quickly poison catalysts used for processing the feed further downstream.
 Some renewable fuel facilities purchase feeds that have already been treated while others have units onsite to upgrade the quality of the feed material.

 Pre-treated feed is then pumped into a reactor where triglyceride structures are broken down and oxygen is removed, yielding hydrocarbon chains that can be processed into liquid fuels.
-The process to break down the triglycerides can be carried out by hydrodeoxygnation (HDO) or decarboxylation (DCO).
-HDO is preferred because it produces a hydrocarbon chain with one additional carbon as compared to DCO.
+The processes involved in breaking down triglycerides are hydrodeoxygnation (HDO) or decarboxylation (DCO).
+HDO is the preferential route because it produces a hydrocarbon chain with one additional carbon as compared to DCO.
 The other reaction by-products are propane and water.
 The DCO process yields a slightly shorter carbon chain since one of the carbons is converted to CO2.

 Once oxygen is removed from the molecules via HDO, the product can then be hydrotreated to convert the carbon chains into normal paraffins in the boiling range of diesel, gasoline, or jet fuel.
 The final step is dewaxing or hydrocracking of these paraffins to improve the cold flow properties of the fuel.
 Dewaxing can be carried out in the same reactor as the hydrotreating catalyst (single-stage configuration) or in a separate reactor vessel (two-stage configuration).
 Dewaxing is essentially the same as mild hydrocracking.

 The hydrotreating catalysts employed to produce renewable diesel and SAF are very similar to the catalysts used in traditional hydrotreaters used to process petroleum fractions.
-Like their "fossil fuel cousins", these catalysts are activated by sulfiding the metal oxides on the catalyst support with H2S.
-The thiochemical products we supply are used to produce the H2S needed during the sulfiding operation.
+Like their “fossil fuel cousins”, these renewable fuels catalysts are activated by sulfiding the metal oxides on the catalyst support with H2S.
+The thiochemical products we supply are used to create the H2S needed during the sulfiding operation.

-Reactor Resources has assisted with the startup of eight renewable fuels units and supplies thiochemicals to numerous sites throughout the USA where significant quanties of "green fuels" are now produced.
+Reactor Resources has assisted with the startup of over a dozen renewable fuels units and supplies thiochemicals to numerous sites throughout the USA where significant quantities of “green fuels” are now produced.
 In addition, we have developed techniques that improved the selectivity of catalytic reactions involved in producing renewable fuels by the addition of nitrogen.

 The potential feed available for pyrolysis oil processing is much larger than the feeds now used to produce renewable fuels.
-For example, it's estimated that 300 million tons per year of plastic is now produced across the world, and this amount is expected to continue growing.
-Unfortunately, the contaminants contained in pyrolysis oil made from recycled plastic are extensive, causing the process to convert plastic to fuels to be a very expensive proposition.
+For example, it’s estimated that the world now produces over 300 million tons per year of plastic, and this amount is expected to continue growing.
+Unfortunately, the contaminants contained in pyrolysis oil made from recycled plastic are extensive, causing the process to convert plastic into fuels to be a very expensive proposition.

 Reactor Resources is uniquely positioned to assist our clients as they transition from fossil-derived fuels to “green energy”.